Himanizambare/Stock-Market-Simulator-master/README.md

 1. Flow Diagram Link: https://tinyurl.com/stock-simulator-flow-diagram

 2. Introduction
-The Stock Market Simulator App is designed to simulate stock market investments.
+The Virtual Stock Trading Platform is designed to simulate stock market investments.
 Users can register, receive an initial virtual money balance, and use it to buy and sell stocks based on real market prices.
 This is an excellent tool for learning about stock trading and investment strategies without financial risk.

 3. Features